 Then there were the wages.
 Emsi data showed a median hourly wage of $35.88 per hour, or almost $75K per year.

 The result?
 The data revealed a strong labor market demand for an occupation that College of Marin’s level of education (certification and associate’s degree) was uniquely suited for.
-“We demonstrated that there was a direct path for students into high-demand, high-wage cybersecurity occupations ready and waiting in our community,” Woerlein said.
+“With Emsi data, we demonstrated that there was a direct path for students into high-demand, high-wage cybersecurity occupations ready and waiting in our community,” Woerlein said.

 Data: More Than Metrics